-• Drive in such a way that you always have full control over the tractor with the attached machine.

-In so doing, take your personal abilities into account, as well as the road, traffic, visibility and weather conditions, the driving characteristics of the tractor and the connected or coupled implement.

-Before road transport, fasten the side locking of the tractor lower link, so that the connected or coupled implement cannot swing back and forth.
+- Drive in such a way that you always have full control over the tractor with the attached implement. - In so doing, take your personal abilities into account, as well as the road, traffic, visibility and weather conditions, the driving characteristics of the tractor and the connected or coupled implement. - Before transportation, fasten the side locking device of the tractor lower link so that the mounted or towed implement cannot swing back and forth.